awchjimmy/misc-v62/javax-script.md

 JDK 8 怎麼說：
 > ScriptEngine is the fundamental interface whose methods must be fully functional in every implementation of this specification.

+### Invocable

+JDK 8 怎麼說：
+> The optional interface implemented by ScriptEngines whose methods allow the invocation of procedures in scripts that have previously been executed.

 ----

 ### Upgrade Journey